The NAC Board

 Steve Forster

-Steve Forster is a publicist working across art forms.
-He established sfp communications ltd in 2000 to deliver imaginative, individually tailored PR and marketing campaigns.
-During his many years in the arts and entertainment sector Steve has managed high profile venues in Manchester, London and Norwich, managed and toured with bands, run and has experience of artist management; press, pr and marketing; print design & brokering and journalism.
-He’s also got an insiders knowledge of the Edinburgh Fringe Festival.
+Steve Forster is a publicist working across many art forms, mostly performing arts but he has helped promote films and books too.
+He established sfp communications ltd in 2000 to deliver imaginative, individually tailored PR and marketing campaigns to arts organisations and individuals.
+During his many years in the arts and entertainment sector Steve has managed high profile venues in Manchester, London and Norwich, managed and toured with bands and run an independent record company.
+He has lots of ‘hands on’ experience of artist management; press, pr and marketing; print design & brokering and journalism.
+He also has an insider’s knowledge of the Edinburgh Fringe Festival.
 He enjoys live performance of all types, especially music and site specific/site responsive work.

 Kira Radley